bkamins/JuliaForDataAnalysis/README.md

 The codes for each chapter are stored in files named *chXX.jl*, where *XX* is chapter number.

+Solutions to the exercises that are presented in appendix B in the book are stored in *appB.jl* file.
+These solutions assume that they are executed in the same Julia session as the codes from the chapter where the question was posted (so that appropriate variables and functions are defined and appropriate packages are loaded).

 To work with codes from some given chapter:
 * start a fresh Julia session using the `julia --project` command in a folder containing the downloaded material;